HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.20/servers/get-hpovilosso.md

 ### -InputObject &lt;Object&gt;

-The Server Hardware or Server Profile resource object from `Get-HPOVServer` or `Get-HPOVServerProfile`.
+The Server Hardware or Server Profile resource object from Get-HPOVServer or Get-HPOVServerProfile.

 | Aliases | Server |
 | :--- | :--- |